Sometimes a father does not learn that he is the child’s biological father until years after the child’s birth.

 Georgia does not have a law that requires a parent in these circumstances to pay “retroactive child support.”
 This means that if you are ultimately required to pay child support pursuant to a court order, then the court will not necessarily require you to pay to the mother the amount of monthly child support that you may have otherwise been required to pay from the date of the child’s birth to the present.

-The Georgia Child Support Statute only provides for prospective child support, which means child support beginning from the date that the court enters the order.
+Paying “back child support” in Georgia is not necessary because the Georgia Child Support Statute only provides for prospective child support, which means child support beginning from the date that the court enters the order.
 There is case law in Georgia, however, that permits a custodial parent to request that the court require the non-custodial parent to pay what is referred to as “past due expenditures” incurred on the child’s behalf both during pregnancy and post-pregnancy.

 Georgia Retroactive Child Support Case Law